Film Production | TV Development | Creative Mentorship | Media Literacy | Creative Education Australia

 A woman with red hair in a red sweater sitting at a table with a microphone in front of her, resting her chin on her hand, in a room decorated with colorful abstract paintings.

-I'm not religious at all, but I come from very religious family, like ultra orthodox family, and I always rebelled against my parents, and I left religious school when I was 14.
+I’m not religious at all, but I come from a very religious, ultra-Orthodox family.
+I always rebelled against my parents.
+I left religious school when I was fourteen.

-And then October 7 came, and as you know, part of a WhatsApp group I organised for Jewish creatives.
-We were doxxed, that story you know, I was abused online.
-And some writing organisations wouldn't employ me.
+Then October 7 happened.
+I’d organised a WhatsApp group for Jewish creatives.
+We were doxxed.
+I was abused online.
+Some writing organisations wouldn’t employ me.

-thIS gave me the structure to write this book.
-And I write now about the parallels between my parents experience and my experiences.”
+Now I’m writing about the parallels between my parents experience and my own.”

 A woman with reddish hair speaking into a microphone during a recording or broadcast, with a blue wall and a painting in the background.